• Top Suggestions

 • Brush up on your financial literacy.

-It’s a good idea to understand the types of academic, athletic and financial aid, what types of aid are offered at each division, and the differences between equivalency and head-count sports.
+It’s a good idea to understand the types of academic, athletic and financial aid, what types of aid are offered at each division.

 November